For Campers

 Campers Flying to Denver

-If your camper is mature enough to go to baggage claim on their own, or if you are dropping your camper off at the airport, the Ramah Rally Point is located next to Baggage Claim #10 on the west side of the airport.
-Ramah staff will be waiting here to meet campers also.
+If your camper is mature enough to go to baggage claim on their own, or if you are dropping your camper off at the airport, the Ramah Rally Point is located in the Westin Promenade on the west side of the airport.
+Ramah staff will be waiting here to meet campers as well.
 Campers travel to camp in vans or a bus depending on when they arrive.

-Campers will get a snack in the baggage claim area and are encouraged to fill their water bottles.
+Campers will get a snack at the meeting point and are encouraged to fill their water bottles.
 Campers also will receive lunch once they arrive at camp, or for late arriving campers, on the van on the way to camp.

 Especially for Airline Travel